-If you're still not sure when exactly you want yo visit, but want to get a general idea of what's to expect in each season try instead our Season by Season Guide to Hong Kong Weather.
+If you're still not sure when exactly you want to visit, but want to get a general idea of what's to expect in each season try instead our Season by Season Guide to Hong Kong Weather.

 The best news is that January has, aside from December, the least amount of rain, with an average of just 33m.
 Even better, drops from the sky fall on an average of just four days.

 January is one of the few months Hong Kong is rain free and, more importantly, humidity free.
 Although the temperatures are a little low, it’s a good month to explore the Hong Kong outdoors.
-Late January is usually Chinese New Year time when the city enters carnival mode.Continue to 3 of 10 below.
+Late January is usually Chinese New Year time when the city enters carnival mode.

-The average temperature for February in Hong Kong is 15C (59F) degrees.
-The temperature rarely dips below 13C, and anything below 10C is considered a serious cold snap.
+The average temperature for February in Hong Kong is 15°C (59°F) degrees.
+The temperature rarely dips below 13°C, and anything below 10°C is considered a serious cold snap.
 You won’t see snow or frost in Hong Kong, although the city does a good Christmas.

 Hong Kongers use the fresh temperatures and lack of humidity to hit the outdoors.
-The average rainfall is just 46mm over an average five days, making it a good time to hit the great outdoors.Continue to 4 of 10 below.
+The average rainfall is just 46mm over an average five days, making it a good time to hit the great outdoors.